Corporate plan and performance reporting

-The TEQSA Regulator Performance Framework illustrates the benefits of TEQSA's multiple initiatives to enhance quality assurance and regulatory performance.
-The RPF is explicitly aligned to the key strategies and metrics in TEQSA's Corporate Plan.
-TEQSA strives to maintain, streamline and improve its regulatory performance through engagement with the providers it regulates, effective communication with the sector and in particular having regard to the Australian Government Regulator Performance Framework.
+TEQSA's Regulator Performance Framework (RPF) highlights the benefits of our multiple initiatives to enhance quality assurance and regulatory performance.
+The RPF aligns to the key performance indicators and targets in our Corporate Plan.
+We strive to maintain, streamline and improve our regulatory performance through engagement with the providers we regulate, communicate effectively with the sector and align with Australian Government policy for regulators.

-Under the Regulator Performance Framework (and as outlined above), TEQSA is required to self-assess its performance, and then obtain external validation of that self-assessment.
-The Higher Education Standards Panel has provided this external validation, and the TEQSA accountable authority has certified the report.
-The report has also been provided to the Minister of Education and Training for noting.
-The RPF Report 2015-2016 is based on operational qualitative and quantitative data, and the results of a sector-wide survey completed in July 2016.
-The RPF Report 2015-2016 and the results of the sector-wide survey can be downloaded below.
+Under the Regulator Performance Framework (RPF), TEQSA is required to self-assess our performance and obtain validation from an external body.
+This report has been reviewed and validated by the Higher Education Standards Panel and certified by TEQSA’s Accountable Authority.
+The report has also been provided to the Minister of Education and Training.
+The RPF Report 2015-2016 is based on operational qualitative and quantitative data, and includes the results of a sector-wide survey completed in July 2016.

 The following table outlines the remuneration of substantive TEQSA executives employed during the 2016-17 financial year.